The name of the organization shall be the Faculty of the University.

-C. Eight to ten members chosen at-large, elected by and from the voting members of the Faculty.
+C. A minimum of eight members chosen at-large, elected by and from the voting members of the Faculty.

 D. One member from each College, plus one from the Library, elected by and from all lecturers in the unit (College, or Library) in residence during the spring semester.
 Lecturers with appointments in more than one unit will vote in each unit in proportion to their time base in that unit.

-E. The Associated Students President, one undergraduate-at-large student (selected by the Associated Students Legislature), and one graduate-at-large student (selected by the Associated Students Legislature) shall be members of the Academic Senate.
+E. The Associated Students (AS) President, one undergraduate-at-large student (selected by the Associated Students Legislature), and one graduate-at-large student (selected by the Associated Students Legislature) shall be members of the Academic Senate.
 Such students must be enrolled for at least the same number of units as required for membership on the Associated Students Legislature and meet the other levels of academic standards required for membership on the Associated Students Legislature.
 The terms of office shall be determined by the Associated Students Legislature.
 If the AS President is not able to attend Senate meetings a designee may be appointed.

 F. One staff representative from each College and the Library, plus one from each Cabinet area other than Academic Affairs.
 Staff representatives shall be elected by other staff in their unit.
 When staff representation on a committee is required by Senate policy, and after a campus-wide call for nominations, staff may be appointed from the pool of nominees by the Executive Committee to serve on such committees.
 The process stated in this section F supersedes any process described in current Academic Policies.